-Over the last few days, VT faculty and staff have received email messages with subject lines such as "Missing payments for invoices”.
+Periodically, VT faculty and staff receive phishing email messages with subject lines such as "Missing payments for invoices”.
 These emails contain malicious attachments that encrypt local system files as well as files on shared network drives.
 After the files have been encrypted, users are then prompted to purchase a password from cyber-criminals in order to decrypt them.

 - Configure computers to use the ITSO's Secure DNS.
 These DNS resolvers obtain ransomware feeds daily and will block network connections to known cryptolocker hosts.
 For more information, please see: